-Regulated waste will be place in containers that are closable, constructed to contain all contents, prevent leakage, appropriate labeled or color-coded (see Section 4.7 - Labels), and closed prior to removal to prevent spillage or protrusion of contents during handling.
+Regulated waste will be place in containers that are closable, constructed to contain all contents, prevent leakage, appropriate labeled or color-coded (see Chapter 3 - Labels), and closed prior to removal to prevent spillage or protrusion of contents during handling.

 Contaminated sharps will be discarded as soon as possible, in containers that are closable, puncture-resistant, leak-proof on the sides and bottoms, and appropriately labeled or color-coded.
 Sharps disposal containers must be easily accessible and as close as feasible to the immediate area where sharps are used.
-Sharps disposal containers are located in the following locations:
+Sharps disposal containers are in the following locations:

-- Each examination room (five rooms) in the Student Health Center - The Student Health Center lab - Athletic Training Office; Bender room G17.1 - Athletic Training Office; portable container
+- Each examination room (six rooms) in the Student Health Center - The Student Health Center lab - Athletic Training Office; Bender room G16A - Athletic Training Office; portable container - Research and teaching laboratories throughout the Hall of Science and Asbury - Wellness Room; Hall of Science 373

 Sharps disposal containers and other regulated wastes will be sealed and disposed of through a licensed biological waste disposal provider.
-AU currently uses SteriCycle/DCS to provide these services.